 What came next was your proverbial “fall down the rabbit hole”.
 I found myself completely swept up in everything mushrooms; magazine publications, interpretive work and events, opening my own business online and in stores, vending at fungus fairs, gallery showings, a growing social media presence, partnering with the Science Channel.
 I also started cultivating a community of like-minded mycophiles, made friends all over the world, and discovered a rare sense of keen belonging amongst my fellow fun-guys.
 I am admittedly a naturally shy person, but I can “talk mushrooms” with just about anyone.
 I’ve never looked back!

-Nowadays, I'm so lucky to call the Mendocino Coast's incredible redwood forests, laden with the weird, wild, and wondrous fungi of all colors, shapes, sizes, and textures, my home.
-Mycology has become an integral part of my life, and I am so excited to share this magical microcosm with each of you.
+Nowadays, I'm so lucky to call the Mendocino Coast's incredible redwood forests, laden with weird, wild, and wondrous fungi of all colors, shapes, sizes, and textures, my home.
+I am very proud to be involved in a variety of Fort Bragg and Mendocino events as a fungi photography vendor and recently unveiled my new online shop here on my website!
+Mycology is such an integral part of my life, and I am so excited to share this magical microcosm with each of you.
 Thank you for taking the time to learn more about me—and the fabulously fascinating fungi that I so passionately represent!